 Safe Boating Class meets N.C.
 State Requirements

-On Saturday, October 14, 2017 the U.S. Coast Guard Auxiliary will provide a special one-day boating course that satisfies all state requirements.
-This will be the last class of the 2017 boating season. !
+On Saturday, March 10, 2018 the U.S. Coast Guard Auxiliary will provide a special one-day boating course that satisfies all state requirements.

 Any person born on or after January 1, 1988, must complete an approved boating safety course before operating a vessel with a motor of 10 hp or greater on North Carolina waters.
 Even if not required by law to get the North Carolina boating license, many boaters take the boat safety course to save on their boat insurance.